A Unique Action-Based Learning Course & International Experience

 - Submit a compelling STAR application and selects STAR Global as an interest

 - Match letter with Code of Conduct is sent to the student – student has 72 hours to sign and return with deposit to the STAR Program Office located in the Kenan Center – 4th floor

 - Pledge to do top-quality work for credit, putting in time and effort equivalent to the most demanding business school class spanning approximately 15 weeks of the academic year (depending on the in-country time period)

-- Agree to engage in all face-to-face and virtual meetings, including the Launch Weekend in Chapel Hill, NC that will be held January 19-20, 2018
+- Agree to engage in all face-to-face and virtual meetings, including the STAR Project Launch in Chapel Hill, NC on January 26, 2019.

 Student Participants Financial Obligation

 - Pay student program fee* - $500 deposit when you accept your assignment and $1,000 balance due mid-December or January (total of $1,500)

 - Agree to cover their international travel expenses